subpath/todoroc/README.md

 ## Features

 - **Multi-pane TUI** — topics list and todos list; search is a floating overlay (`/`)
+- **Daily briefing** — `D` opens a focused overlay that surfaces your most important todos across all topics, ranked into Must Do / In Flight / Recommended / Waiting sections
+- **4-state todos** — `Space` cycles: todo → in progress → blocked → done; blocked items are shown with a `[⊘]` indicator
-- **Virtual topics** — built-in "🔄 In Progress", "✅ Completed", and "📅 Due This Week" aggregate views across all topics
+- **Virtual topics** — built-in "🔄 In Progress", "✅ Completed", and "📅 Due This Week" aggregate views across all topics; toggle visibility with `V`
 - **Topic reordering** — `J`/`K` moves topics up and down; order is persisted to the database
 - **Cursor memory** — switching topics and coming back restores your last position in each list
 - **Detail panel** — press `Enter` to open a full editor: text, priority, due date, URL, timestamps, and comments